Five most Famous Opera Composers

 Some have been bold enough to call Wagner the greatest musical genius of all times.
 Besides being famous in his own right, Wagner also became quite infamous during the Third Reich.
 Regardless of what anyone thinks about Wagner, he is one of the giants of music.
-Mahler once said that Beethoven and Wagner were the only two composers to have ever shown development in music.
-Having said that, Wagner was an ardent anti-semite and made little qualms about it; he wrote a very hurtful essay attacking European Jews in music, with a strong emphasis on the music of Meyerbeer and Mendelssohn - two composers who were friends of his, and who had helped him when other composers had turned their backs on him.
-“Music Dramas,” a term coined by Wagner, was his way of saying that he was not just a regular composer in the full sense of the word: he was a composer, dramatist, essayist and philosopher all rolled up into one!
-Wagner once said that he became a composer, because his dramas/plays were incomplete without the music.
-The Leitmotif is Wagner’s greatest accomplishment, although many will argue that Wagner owed a great deal to Liszt and Berlioz....
-When you see a film, you’ve probably noticed there are themes associated with each character, e.g. Darth Vader’s theme from the movie Star Wars - Wagner develops his themes to a much greater extent than other opera composers of his day; he develops the character’s psychology through musical motifs, which was somewhat new and original in his day, especially in opera.
+Wagner was also an ardent anti-Semite and made little qualms about it; he wrote a very hurtful essay attacking European Jews in music, with a strong emphasis on the music of Meyerbeer and Mendelssohn - two composers who had befriended him.
+“Music Dramas,” is a term coined by Wagner, and his way of saying that he was not just a regular composer in the academic sense of the word: he was a composer, dramatist, essayist and philosopher all rolled up into one.
+Wagner once said that he became a composer, because his 'dramas/plays' were incomplete without music.
+The Leitmotif is Wagner’s greatest accomplishment, although many will argue that Wagner partially owed his invention to Liszt and Berlioz....
+When you see a film, you’ve probably noticed there are themes associated with each character, e.g. Darth Vader’s theme from the movie Star Wars - Wagner develops his themes to a much greater extent than other opera composers of his day; he develops the character’s psychology through musical motifs, which was somewhat new and original in his day.
 This is his way of showing us the character’s motives, ideas, character and intentions.
-All said, Berlioz did some of this in his Symphonie Fantastique, and Liszt did it as well in his symphonic poem entitled Les Preludes.
-Wagner said that Northern Europe had produced many great artists such as Milton, Goethe, Mozart, etc...but the two greatest were Shakespeare and Beethoven.
-All said, Shakespeare was not a composer, and Beethoven was not a dramatist; Wagner's mission in life being to unite both Shakespeare and Beethoven epistemology through his music dramas.
-Wagner believed that the Northern European peoples (Germans, Dutch, English, etc...) had cultural ties to Iceland, hence his deep interest in the “Icelandic Sagas” (...Norse and Viking mythology....), which became the basis for his Magnum opus: "The Ring"; this work was considered by Bernard Shaw to have been the greatest contribution to European music and literature, period!
+All said, Berlioz did some of this in his Symphonie Fantastique, and Liszt did it as well in his famous symphonic poem, Les Preludes.
+Wagner believed that Northern Europe had produced great artists such as Milton, Goethe, Mozart, - Shakespeare and Beethoven being two of the greatest of all; however, Shakespeare was not a composer, and Beethoven was not a dramatist; Wagner's mission being to bring out Shakespeare's and Beethoven's artistic epistemology in his music dramas.
+Wagner was very interested in the history of Northern Europe (Germany, Holland, Scandinavia, England, etc), with a particular emphasis in the “Icelandic Sagas” (Norse and Viking mythology) which became the plot groundwork for his magnum opus, "The Ring of the Nibelung"; Bernard Shaw considered this work to have been one of the greatest contribution to European music and literature.

-Here's one of those famous classical music pieces that needs little to no introduction
+Here's one of those famous classical music compositions that needs little to no introduction

 Ride of the Valkyries